Last update Aug. 22, 2019

-Aminoglycoside antibiotic which is used in creams, eye drops, and otologic preparations for topical use, and, also orally used for intestinal disinfection.
+Aminoglycoside antibiotic used topically in creams, eye drops, ear drops and orally as an intestinal disinfectant.

 In case of use of Neomycin on the nipple, let it be done after the feed and wipe it out any excess of cream before the next feed.